Nanabuadu/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/oLfoDcV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Log in as an Administrator to see the tickets created by end-users.
-Click on any ticket to start working it.
+Click on any ticket to start working on it.
 </p>
 <br />